ShimizuTheLotus/Tagme_/README.md

   - Microsoft.VCLibs

 ## For the developers

+## For Gitcode
+Don't clone my repo and make a doll of me!

 ### Requirements for using Tagme_CoreUWP
 *Please make sure that your template is a UWP one otherwise some functions may not run properly.*
 - Nuget Package: Microsoft.Data.Sqlite